birthday: 25 July 1994

-It’s likely I would be completely disillusioned with society and travel the world with no money.
-Alternatively, I might be working in some kind of design studio or photographing professionally.
+I would be completely disillusioned with society, and travel the world with no money taking photos.

 What places would you like to visit that you haven’t yet and which are your favourites so far?

 I’d like to go to Iran, Greenland, Mongolia, South Africa and Chile.
 Iceland is the most beautiful place I have ever seen.
 France has the best memories.
 USA was the best road trip.
 Tunisia was the biggest surprise.
-And Brazil is my ideal balance between nature and city.
+And Rio in Brazil is the perfect balance between nature and city.